-Refer to your Scheduled Maintenance Guide for scheduled intervals for fluid checks and changes.
+Refer to your scheduled maintenance information for scheduled intervals for fluid checks and changes.
 Your transmission does not consume fluid.
 However, the fluid level should be checked if the transmission is not working properly, i.e., if the transmission slips or shifts slowly or if you notice some sign of fluid leakage.

-Transmission fluid should be checked and, if required, fluid should be added by a qualified technician.
+Transmission fluid should be checked and, if required, fluid should be added by an authorized dealer.

 Before adding any fluid, make sure the correct type is used.
 Use only MERCON® V automatic transmission fluid.
-The type of fluid used is indicated on the transmission fluid pan, extension housing and also in the $Lubricant\ specifications$ section in this chapter.
+The type of fluid used is indicated on the transmission fluid pan, extension housing.
+Refer to Maintenance product specifications and capacities in this chapter.